Property Investing in Australia

 - Claim the maximum legitimate deductions available

-- Increase the yield on your property investments
+- Increase the yield on their property investments

 - Pay the minimum amount of tax (negative gearing)